-ADMINISTRATIVE DISMISSAL (ACADEMIC PROGRESS)

-A student who is not meeting the standards of academic progress may be dismissed from the College.
+ADMINISTRATIVE DISMISSAL (ACADEMIC PROGRESS) A student who is not meeting the standards of academic progress may be dismissed from the College Causes for progress may be dismissed from the College.
 Causes for academic dismissal include low GPA, cumulative semesters on academic probation, excessive absence from courses, as well as other academic issues.
 Typically, the Progress Review Committee will review academic progress at midterm and at the conclusion of each semester and make recommendations to the Chief Academic Officer.
 If dismissal is imminent, contact will be made swiftly so that the student may make appropriate arrangements.
 Unless otherwise noted, the student may appeal the decision of the Progress Review Committee to the Chief Academic Officer.
 There may be some cases in which a student may be dismissed without right of appeal.